Chart Color Schemes

 Coober Pedy has shown very soft population growth performance across periods assessed by AreaSearch

-Coober Pedy's population, according to AreaSearch's analysis, is approximately 1,518 as of August 2025.
-This figure represents a decrease of 48 people, equating to a 3.1% decline since the 2021 Census, which reported a population of 1,566.
-The change is inferred from the estimated resident population of 1,527 as of June 2024 and address validation since the Census date.
+Coober Pedy's population, as per AreaSearch's analysis, is approximately 1,518 as of November 2025.
+This figure represents a decrease of 48 individuals, equating to a 3.1% drop from the 2021 Census total of 1,566 people.
+The change is inferred from the estimated resident population of 1,527 in June 2024 and address validation since the Census date.
 This results in a population density ratio of 19.5 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made via weighted aggregation from LGA to SA2 levels.
-Future trends indicate a decline in overall population, with a projected reduction of 17 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over group, which is projected to increase by 53 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+By 2041, projections indicate a decline in overall population by 17 persons.
+However, specific age cohorts are expected to grow, notably the 85 and over group, projected to increase by 53 people.

 Frequently Asked Questions - Population